owlbarn/tutorial/book/algodiff/README.md

 ```

-### More Examples in Book
+**More Examples in Book**
 Differentiation is an important topic in scientific computing, and therefore is not limited to only this chapter in our book.
-We use AD in the newton method to find extreme values in optimisation problem in the Optimisation chapter.
+As we have already shown in previous examples, we use AD in the newton method to find extreme values in optimisation problem in the Optimisation chapter.
 It is also used in the Regression chapter to solve the linear regression problem with gradient descent.
 More importantly, the algorithmic differentiation is core module in many modern deep neural libraries such as PyTorch.
 The neural network module in Owl benefit a lot from our solid AD module.